 Parker has lived many lives with a career that has spanned over four decades.
-While she is probably best known for her role as iconic New Yorker Carrie Bradshaw in the Sex and the City series, she has also starred in many fan-favorite TV shows and movies such as "The First Wives Club," "The Family Stone," and the Halloween classic "Hocus Pocus" (which is finally getting a sequel this fall after nearly 30 years).
+While she is probably best known for her role as iconic New Yorker Carrie Bradshaw in the Sex and the City series, she has also starred in many fan-favorite TV shows and movies such as "The First Wives Club," "The Family Stone," and the Halloween classic "Hocus Pocus" (the sequel of which officially premiered on Disney+ on Sept.
+30 after nearly 30 years).

 In that sense, and through all these experiences, she could talk about what advice she'd now give her younger self, but that, she says, doesn't make sense to her.
 Instead, she's all about looking forward to what comes her way in the next chapters of her life.
 "I don't tend to think of aging — or living, as I would prefer to call it — as a negative," says Parker.
 "The optimism comes simply from what I hope I experience in the future."